w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 ![staking queue](assets/guides/how-to-validate/polkadot-dashboard-staking-queue.jpg)

 Your node will be shown in the *next up* queue.
-During [soft launch](#soft-launch) period there will be no era changes, your node will remain in the queue until the transition to the Proof-of-Stake validator selection.
+During the [soft launch](#soft-launch) period, there will be no era changes, and your node will remain in the queue until the transition to the Proof-of-Stake validator selection.

 **After soft launch:** The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
-Until then, it will remain the _next up_ queue.
+Until then, it will remain in the _next up_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _next up_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
 However, it may be necessary to increase the number of KSMs staked or seek out nominators for your validator in order to join the validator set.